Skip to main content

 00:34:40:00 – 00:35:01:00

-And I think the, you know, an example for, you know, the we use quite often is that I mentioned that we have this kind of ongoing challenge around virgin plastic consumption within the business.
-And what we you know, we’ve got a guy, just one of the teams who looked and spoke about reaching into the supply chain and one of our main kind of manufacturers.
+And I think the, you know, an example for, you know, that we use quite often is that, I mentioned that we have this kind of ongoing challenge around virgin plastic consumption within the business.
+And we delegate to one of the teams who looked and spoke about reaching into the supply chain and one of our main kind of manufacturers.

 00:35:01:00 – 00:35:23:01

-So they use a lot of plastic manufacturing and forming and they and you get surprises, right?
-We spoke to them and they just haven’t considered using recycled plastics in manufacturing for us.
-And you sort of asked the question why that is.
-And they said, well, actually people are really cost focused by men.
-They’re not particularly interested in increasing, you know, base unit costs and these sorts of things.
+So they use a lot of plastic manufacturing and forming and you get surprises, right?
+We spoke to them and they just haven’t considered using recycled plastics in their manufacturing for us.
+And you sort of ask them the question of why that is.
+And they said, well, people are really cost focused at the moment.
+They’re not particularly interested in increasing base unit costs and these sorts of things.

 00:35:23:03 – 00:35:54:05

-And we said, well, how about we go out and we source and find some recycled plastic Aquafina from we recycling and we should get into you and you test it for us and they test it if you get it to come back to us.
-And the result was we’ve got the same outcome in terms of the kind of, you know, the products and, you know, the performance, the products, and you know, that very, very small change for us, you know, reduced all in the first year we were doing that was reduced our virgin plastic consumption by 47%.
+And we said, well, how about we go out and we source and find some recycled plastic agragate from We Recycling and we ship that into you and you test it for us and come back to us.
+And the result was we’ve got the same outcome in terms of the kind of products and the performance of the products, and you know, that very, very small change for us and in the first year we were doing that reduced our virgin plastic consumption by 47%.

 00:35:54:07 – 00:36:09:05

-And that team that we’re involved in that could see that.
-And I thought, holy, you know, this is that that’s been a real significant change that we’ve seen that actually from all business.
-What we were trying to do, you know, the targets we set, you know, we had the feedback from all kind of external help.
-You set two soft targets.
+And that team that was involved could see that and thought, holy, you know, that’s been a real significant change that we’ve seen.
+We had all sorts of feedback from all kinds of external sources that we set too soft of targets.

 00:36:09:05 – 00:36:34:16